 You engage in escapist behaviour such as substance abuse, compulsive gambling, reckless driving, or dangerous sports.

 An increase in physical complaints such as headaches, back pain, aching muscles, and stomach pain.

 An estimated 5.8% of the Singaporean population is affected by depression.
 Major depressive disorder (“depression”) is a disabling condition that adversely affects a person’s family, work or school life, sleeping and eating habits, and general health.
 A high percentage of people with depression symptoms die by suicide.

 The symptoms of depression differ between person to person and vary with age, gender and background.
 However, there are some common themes.

-Listed below are some of the more frequently experienced symptoms of depression.
-If you find many of the items on this list apply to you, this may indicate that you are suffering from depression.
+If you find that many of the items on the above list of depression symptoms apply to you, this may indicate that you are suffering from depression.

 Depression which is caused by personal circumstances can be best treated by changing those circumstances.

-However, experiencing depression may make you feel helpless to take such actions.
-Thus, a few simple steps can be taken to help alleviate some of the symptoms:
+However, experiencing depression may make you feel helpless to take such action.
+In the meantime, you can take a few simple steps to alleviate some of your symptoms.

 Take regular exercise

 Even simple activities such as taking a short walk can help.
 By starting with small actions and building up, you can improve your depression symptoms.